electric-sql/electric/docs/integrations/drivers/index.md

 import DocCardList from '@theme/DocCardList';

-Adapt the SQLite database driver for your target environment.
+Adapt the local database driver for your target environment.

 ## How drivers work

-ElectricSQL works with existing SQLite database drivers.
-Connect to your local SQLite database using your existing driver library.
+The ElectricSQL client works with existing SQLite and Postgres database drivers as well as [PGlite](http://github.com/electric-sql/pglite/), our WASM build of Postgres.
+Connect to your local database using your existing driver library.
 Then pass the database `conn` to your driver adapter's `electrify` function when [instantiating your Client](../../usage/data-access/client.md#instantiating-the-client).

 ## Supported drivers